gobravedave/C4-Plantuml-Helper/discovery.md

 A simple and easy interface to allow you to create and edit [multi layer](https://drawio-app.com/draw-io-training-exercise-7-create-a-diagram-with-layers-and-images/) SVG files and imbed them into your markdown document.

-And with the help of the [C4-Draw.io plugin](https://tobiashochguertel.github.io/c4-draw.io/) you can get a head start on creating navigatable C4 models in no time.
+And with the help of the [C4-Draw.io plugin](https://tobiashochguertel.github.io/c4-draw.io/) you can get a head start on creating navigable C4 models in no time.

 ![drawio with layers](/drawio.gif)